-A Brief History of Reading Part II(a story continued) So what happened?
+A Brief History of Reading Part II (a story continued) So what happened?
 Why has fiction reading ebbed away?
-No single reason presents itself, but like certain public events, credit and blame can be spread around in a number of directions.…Read More
+No single reason presents itself, but like certain public events, credit and blame can be spread around in a number of…Read More

 A Brief History of Reading Part I (mine, not everyone else’s) Although it is tempting tonight to try and be clever about today’s failed prediction of the rapture, I’ll resist.
 Most of my friends on fb – and the rest of…Read More

 Carpet and Other Upheavals Getting new carpet is a lot like moving.
 Inside your own house.
 When we moved into this house eleven years ago the carpet needed replacing.
 But I’d given up a full time job to go back to…Read More

 Peer Support for Ministry This morning I attended an amazing and empowering service of ordination at Glendale Baptist Church where I am a member.
 We gave our blessings to The (newly minted) Reverend Claire McKeever-Burgett who has been one of…Read More

 Delta Dash My first meeting of the day ended at promptly at 8:30 this morning.
 I headed up to my office to take care of a few things.
 On the spur of the moment, I decide to see if any…Read More